 You’ll struggle to find the volume of online reviews that are attached to the OGIO Mach 5.
 However, there’s a focus on comfort and storage space with the Shoei 2.0; particularly for those that need to carry a spare helmet.

-If you’d prefer comfort and storage space over design and aerodynamics, the Shoei 2.0 is the best motorcycle rucksack for your next adventure.Check Price on Amazon
+If you’d prefer comfort and storage space over design and aerodynamics, the Shoei 2.0 is the best motorcycle rucksack for your next adventure.Check Current Price

 OK, so we’ve covered backpacks in the $100-200 range.
 But, not everyone needs a rucksack designed for daily rainy commutes, nor overland adventures.
 Or maybe you want a backpack under $50, rather than blowing hundreds?